qhta/MyLib/Qhta.MVVM/docs/readme.md

 Interfaces:
 * IExpandable - interface that defines IsExpanded property.
-* IFiltered - interface for collection that can filter items of other collection.
+* IFilteredCollection - interface for collection that can filter items of other collection.
+* IFilteredCollection\<ItemType\> - interface for collection that can filter items of other collection of the specific type.
 * ILazyLoad - interface that defines properties and a method for loading object in background thread.
 * IListViewModel - interface for ListViewModel{ItemType}
 * INotifySelectionChanged - interface that declares SelectionChanged event.